 Users logged in with the admins, superusers, or users role can assign a name and add a description.
-See "Assigning Names to the DAS Components" on page 40.
+See "Assigning Names to the DAS Components" on page 47.

-- Detected Temperature. - Status of the Low Temperature, High Temperature, Mains Fault alarms.
+- Detected Temperature. - ' Status of the Low Temperature, High Temperature, Mains Fault alarms.

 - Tx enabled Transmitter enable/disable check box.
-Users logged in with the admins, superusers, or users role can enable or disable the Optical Transmitter. - Attenuation Tx Optical Transmitter downlink attenuation.
-Users logged in with the admins, superusers, or users role can set the transmitter attenuation. - Status of the Laser Fault and Laser Warn alarms.
+Users logged in with the admins, superusers, or users role can enable or disable the Optical Transmitter. - Att Tx Optical Transmitter downlink attenuation.
+Users logged in with the admins, superusers, or users role can set the transmitter attenuation.
+See "Adjusting the Point-to-Point Link RF Gain" on page 55. - Status of the Laser Fault and Laser Warn alarms.